transposit-connectors/mc-transposit-eng/runbooks/frontend_only_proxy.md

 You will also need access to Transposit's CircleCI build, which you should have if you have a Transposit Github account.

 ## Install Certs
 You need to get OSX to trust our proxy's self-signed certs.
-Drag and drop `proxy/frontend_only_certs/fullchain.pem` into the keychain access app.
-Click on the `s3-us-west-2.amazonaws.com` cert, expand the Trust section, and set to Always Trust
+Drag and drop `proxy/frontend_only_certs/fullchain.pem` onto the keychain access app to import it.
+Then click on the `s3-us-west-2.amazonaws.com` cert, expand the Trust section, and set to Always Trust

 ## Remap the s3 bucket that serves the static assets to localhost
 Add the following to /etc/hosts